theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart1.md

 ```
 module purge is needed to remove wrong Pyhton versions you might have loaded in earlier today.

 Assembly requires lot of memory and we need to do a batch job.
-As we want to do both individual and co-assemblies the R1 and R2 reads need to be merged into twol files with cat
+As we want to do both individual and co-assemblies the R1 and R2 reads need to be merged into two files with `cat`

 ```
+cd trimmed_data
 cat *R1_trimmed.fastq > all_R1_trimmed.fastq
 cat *R2_trimmed.fastq > all_R2_trimmed.fastq
 ```